KadenHighgate/domain-migration-documentation/README.md

 At this point you should be able to access your newly hosted web application.
 You may have to set up a redirection in GoDaddy for the www.

+## Setup Hosting on Firebase

+  Now that you have a project you can access that project in Firebase.
+Navigate to the firebase console in your browser for the next steps.

+  **Steps**
+  1. Goto Hosting and selectget started
+  2.